Internal structure and densities of the solid worlds II - physical evidence

 - The Low Velocity Zone (LVZ): Around 220 km depth, both P and S waves decelerate and weaken, indicating a zone of partial melting.
 We will explore its significance later.

 - Olivine transformations: As one would expect, the speed of P and S waves increases with depth beneath the LVZ, as the material through which they travel becomes denser and denser through gravitational self-compression.
-Abrupt increases in thickness occur at 400 and 670 km depth.
+Abrupt increases in speed occur at 400 and 670 km depth.
 These correspond to the depths at which olivine transforms into its high-pressure forms, wadsleyite and ringwoodite.

 - 2900 km: At this depth radical changes abruptly occur.
 P waves slow down abruptly and S waves disappear altogether.
 This is consistent with their passing into a body of liquid.